Alabama–Romania National Guard Partnership: History

 At this time events conducted to develop Romania's military capabilities have led to their contribution of maintaining two full battalions of soldiers in Afghanistan in addition to supporting efforts in Iraq while efforts were focused there and peacekeeping efforts in Kosovo.
 As we prepare for a drawdown in Afghanistan exercises and both in and out of country events continue to prepare troops scheduled to deploy, but also focus on developing programs to ensure that experienced soldiers maintain the skills obtained from their down-range deployments and pass those lessons learned on to upcoming soldiers or other pre-deployment units.

 The Alabama National Guard has also had the opportunity to contribute to Romania from a humanitarian standpoint, as volunteers donated assets to support two different orphanages with clothing, bedding, and exercise equipment for use in rehabilitation of children with disabilities.
 Alabama's efforts resulted in Humanitarian Assistance to these facilities, which subsequently encouraged local donations.

 As FY 12 began to come to a close Alabama National Guard had the opportunity to share its expertise in the area of disaster response when asked to participate as observers in an engineering exercise that focused on the construction of its levies for flood control and how to manage the consequences of a failure in this system.

 In 2012, Soldiers from Alabama and Romania participated in six joint events, including military police operations, range control operations, medical operations, and Tisa River disaster response.
-In addition, The Romanian Chief of General Staff, Lieutenant General Stefan Danila, made an official visit to Alabama in September 2012.
-During this visit, the Chief of the General Staff spoke with MG Perry Smith, Adjutant General of the Alabama Army and Air National Guard, on the future of cooperation between Romania and Alabama.
+In addition, then Romanian Chief of General Staff, Lieutenant General Stefan Danila, made an official visit to Alabama in September 2012.
+During this visit, Danila spoke with MG Perry Smith, then Adjutant General of the Alabama Army and Air National Guard, on the future of cooperation between Romania and Alabama.
 The Romanian delegation visited two air bases and the Training Center of the Alabama Air National Guard.

-In 2013, the Alabama National Guard will also assist Romanian with the development of such important functions as family readiness groups, post deployment activities, to include development of briefs by counselors and military chaplains as well as develop relationships between Alabama units and Romanian units in order to insure effective continuity of the level of demonstration conducted between these "sister" units in subsequent FY events as the relationships mature.
+In 2013, the Alabama National Guard assisted the Romanian military with the development of such important functions as family readiness groups and post deployment activities, to include development of briefs by counselors and military chaplains as well as develop relationships between Alabama units and Romanian units in order to ensure effective continuity of the level of demonstration conducted between these "sister" units in subsequent FY events as the relationships mature.